matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

 > Also, put your account private key to the `./data/private_key` file.
 All deposits
 > and transfers to the newly created contract will be done from that account.
 > Ensure that your account is unlocked and has enough balance to pay fees.
+> To see how to unlock a new zkSync account, go to the [troubleshooting](./04-troubleshooting.md) chapter.

 To publish the contract, use this simple command with the network identifier and instance name: